 - Controlled Environmental Agriculture Student Association (CEASA) - for students interested in hydroponics and controlled environment agriculture while applying innovative engineering concepts

-- Family Studies and Human Development Ambassadors - a focus on philanthropic efforts and outreach to educate students about the benefits of service in the community, provide for families in need, and build relationships among faculty, students, alumni, and community
+- Human Development and Family Science Ambassadors - a focus on philanthropic efforts and outreach to educate students about the benefits of service in the community, provide for families in need, and build relationships among faculty, students, alumni, and community

 - Life Sciences Student Association - dedicated to conveying the importance of plants in our world and sustainability through teaching about the care of plants from seed to harvest